Belisarius: Voyage to Africa

 While the full conquest of Africa is often portrayed as the original objective of the campaign, it is unlikely this was actually the case.
 Belisarius had the full authority to act in any way he saw fit.
-Only when Belisarius was already in Sicily was the choice made to sail straight for the Vandal heartland.
+Only when he was already in Sicily was the choice made to sail straight for the Vandal heartland.
 If the Vandal fleet had been ready, such an operation would have been unlikely to succeed.
-When information arrived in Constantinople it was already weeks, if not months, old, so it seems unlikely that Justinian in Constantinople would have made the decision on whether to move on the area at all.
+When information arrived in Constantinople, it was already weeks, if not months, old, so it seems unlikely that Justinian in Constantinople would have made the decision on whether to move on the area at all.
 Only at Sicily would one be in any kind of position to decide on how to proceed.

 Since Justinian had been reluctant to launch a campaign in the first place and Hilderic was still alive at this point, conquest seems not to have been the absolute intention.
 (Note: Brogna states Justinian’s reluctance was due to his advisers' pleas.)
 On the other hand, Justinian had lost almost all of his prestige and much of his power through defeat by Persia, the Nika riots, the slow progress of the current legal reforms and the failure of his quest for reconciliation in the church.
 He would need some kind of victory to repair his prestige.
 Capturing the undefended region of Tripolitania, which lacked Vandal settlement almost entirely, was currently rebelling, and whose vulnerability could be detected from Constantinople, would be such a victory.
 As such, this seems likely to have been his minimal demand.
 If successful, the Byzantines could use this region as a springboard to conquer the entire country later on, giving an extra reason to make it the minimal demand of the campaign.
-As such, it is Belisarius' decision at Sicily that initiated Justinian's reconquest.
+As such, Belisarius's decision at Sicily initiated Justinian's reconquest.